AbsaOSS/enceladus/scripts/release/README.md

 * Removes the `-SNAPSHOT` version suffix in all submodules in the current _develop_ branch and merges it into the _master_ branch.
 * In the _develop_ branch it increases the minor version of all the modules of the project.
+* Tags the _master_ branch with the current version of the project
-* It commits and pushes the changes.
+* Commits and pushes the changes.

 **NB!
 This script is not idempotent.
 Don't run it repeatedly on the same version.**